 More Than a Century of Luxury in Calgary

-Built in 1914 as a link for tourists traveling to Banff on the Canadian Pacific Railway, The Fairmont Palliser is an iconic Calgary landmark.
+Built in 1914 as a link for tourists travelling to Banff on the Canadian Pacific Railway, The Fairmont Palliser is an iconic Calgary landmark.
 Even entering the grand lobby is an exquisite experience.
-You see polished marble floors and columns, vaulted ceilings, rich wood paneling and gold embellishments.
+Polished marble floors and columns, vaulted ceilings, rich wood panelling and gold embellishments.
 The Oak Room Lounge was in full swing when we arrived.
 Evening cocktails and live jazz – our vacation had begun!

 A Grand Castle in the Canadian Rockies

-Pulling up to The Fairmont Banff Springs, I felt like a queen arriving at a majestic alpine castle.
-My royal treatment continued with a couples massage at the Fairmont’s Willow Stream spa.
-Afterward, with our bodies relaxed and minds euphoric, we walked into town and shopped our way along Main Street.
+Pulling up to The Fairmont Banff Springs I felt like a queen arriving at a majestic alpine castle.
+My royal treatment continued with a couple’s massage at the Fairmont’s Willow Stream spa.
+After, with our bodies relaxed and minds euphoric, we walked into town and shopped our way along Main Street.
 A romantic dinner at the resort’s regionally inspired restaurant The Banffshire Club completed our first day of indulgence in the Canadian Rocky Mountains.

 Endless Beauty in Lake Louise